2020 Jawaharlal Nehru University attack: FIRs and closed-circuit camera footage

 One FIR claimed that a group of students broke into the Communication and Information Services (CIS) office on 4 January and damaged the servers and other equipment inside.
 The FIR asked for action against those students, including JNUSU president Aishe Ghosh.
-Another FIR, alleged that the vandalism by students on 3 January severely affected the biometric attendance and closed-circuit camera surveillance systems.
+Another FIR alleged that the vandalism by students on 3 January severely affected the biometric attendance and closed-circuit camera surveillance systems.
 In a statement, the JNU vice-chancellor had claimed that the violence on 5 January had its origins in the vandalism which occurred on 3 and 4 January.
 Response of two Right to Information (RTIs) unearthed information on the preceding incidents of the attack, specifically server room vandalism and raised further questions on vice-chancellor Kumar's claims and the FIRs by the JNU administration.

-The RTIs asked for information on the number of biometric systems destroyed at CIS office, details of vandalised cameras as well as damaged cables used by the camera servers from 30 December 2019 to 8 January 2020.
+The RTIs asked for information on the number of biometric systems destroyed at the CIS office, details of vandalised cameras as well as damaged cables used by the camera servers from 30 December 2019 to 8 January 2020.
 In response it was revealed that the said biometric system was not destroyed and cameras were not vandalised.
-Through the RTI it was found that the camera servers are not located in the CIS office though some of the cables used in the CIS servers were damaged on 4 January.
+Through the RTI it was found that the camera servers are not located in the CIS office.
+However, some of the cables used in the CIS servers were damaged on 4 January.

-The RTI responses further raised questions on the police claims.
+The RTI responses raised further questions on the police claims.
 Initially, police said that footage of the attack was not available and instead they were using screenshots from viral social media posts to identify the perpetrators.
 Contradicting the police claim, one of the RTI responses points to the footage being available.
 However, in response to another RTI, no continuous camera footage of the north gate cameras on 5 January, the day of the attack, was available with JNU.
-There was also a mismatch in responses related to whether and when vandalism occurred or not.
+There was also a mismatch in responses related to if and when vandalism occurred.